println("This notebook is being run with $(Threads.nthreads()) threads.")This notebook is being run with 4 threads.

 As it happens, much of what is needed in DynamicPPL can be constructed such that they only rely on accumulators.

 For example, as long as there is no need to sample new values of random variables, it is actually fine to completely omit the metadata object.
 This is the case for LogDensityFunction: since values are provided as the input vector, there is no need to store it in metadata.
 We need only calculate the associated log-prior probability, which is stored in an accumulator.
-Thus, starting from DynamicPPL v0.39, LogDensityFunction itself will in fact be completely threadsafe.
+Thus, since DynamicPPL v0.39, LogDensityFunction itself is completely threadsafe.

 Technically speaking, this is achieved using OnlyAccsVarInfo, which is a subtype of VarInfo that only contains accumulators, and no metadata at all.
 It implements enough of the VarInfo interface to be used in model evaluation, but will error if any functions attempt to modify or read its metadata.